 However, news recommendation is a challenging task.
 First, news articles on news websites emerge and update very quickly.
 Many new articles are posted continuously, and existing news articles will disappear after a short period of time.
 Thus, there is a severe cold-start problem in news recommendation.
 Second, news articles usually contain rich textual information such as title and body.
 It is very important to understand news content from their texts using NLP techniques.
 Third, there is no explicit rating of news articles posted by users in news platforms.
 Thus, in news recommendation we need to model users’ interests from their browsing and click behaviors.
 However, user interests are usually diverse and dynamic, which poses significant challenges to user modeling algorithms.
 Thus, further researches are highly needed to tackle the various challenges in news recommendation.

-To promote the research and practice on news recommendation, we hold a MIND News Recommendation Competition based on the MIND dataset, which is a large-scale English dataset for news recommendation.
-This challenge will provide a good testbed for participants to develop better news recommender systems to improve the future reading experience of millions of users.
+To promote the research and practice on news recommendation, we release the MIND dataset, which is a large-scale English dataset for news recommendation.
+This dataset can serve as a good testbed for researchers to develop better news recommender systems to improve the future reading experience of millions of users.

 The task in this competition is described as follows.
 Given the news browsing history [n1, n2,..., nP] of a user u and a set of candidate news [c1,c2,...,cM] in an impression log, the goal is to rank these candidate news articles according to the personal interest of this user.
 In this process, news articles can be modeled by their content, and users' interests can be modeled by their news browsing history.
 Then, the model predicts the click scores of candidate news based on the relevance between candidate news and user interests.
 Finally, the candidate news articles in each impression are ranked by their click scores.
 The ranking results will be compared with the real user click labels to measure the ranking quality via several metrics including AUC, MRR and nDCG@K (see Evaluation tab).

-The dataset used in this competition is the MIcrosoft News Dataset (MIND), which is a large-scale dataset for news recommendation research.
+MIcrosoft News Dataset (MIND) is a large-scale dataset for news recommendation research.
 It was collected from anonymized behavior logs of Microsoft News website.
-You can visit the official website of MIND https://msnews.github.io to download the training, validation and test (after the test phase begins) data sets of MIND.
+You can visit the official website of MIND https://msnews.github.io to download the training, validation and test data sets of MIND.
 The detailed information of this dataset can also be found on this website.

 Systems are evaluated using several standard evaluation metrics in the recommendation field, including: area under the ROC curve (AUC), mean reciprocal rank (MRR), and normalized discounted cumulative gain for K shown recommendations (nDCG@K).
 The final result is the average of these metrics on all impression logs.
 The primary metric for submission ranking is AUC.